owensgl/index_investigator/README.md

 Both scripts require two input files:
 1. A vcf file containing SNPs.
 This script was written based on vcfs from freebayes v1.1.0 and may not correctly parse files from other programs.
 2. An tab separated info file containing 4 columns: Samplename, Lane1, Lane2, Machine.
 There are two lanes in case a single sample was sequenced on multiple lanes.
 If it was only sequenced on one lane, please repeat the same identifier in both columns.
+NOTE: The 'example_data.vcf' and 'example_infofile.txt' were used in Owens et al., 2017.

 ***